sobkulir/mulroute/README.md

 ```

 #### Setting SUID
-Note that `mulroute`, as well as other network utilities like `ping`, needs root
+Note that `mulroute` as well as other network utilities like `ping` needs root
 privilidges.
 In case of `ping`, the owner is set to `root` and the executable's `SUID`
 bit is set.
 This step is optional and you should know what you are doing.
 ```